About Hearing Loss

 The major causes of sensorineural hearing loss are aging, overstimulation by excessive noise or exposure to ototoxic substances; drugs such as certain chemotherapy agents, whose side effects include hearing loss.
 Hearing loss can occur acutely but is found more often as a progressive process.

 Sensorineural hearing loss is due to damage to or death of the hair cells that are the sensory receptor cells in the cochlea.
 This affects the majority of patients with acquired hearing impairment.
 At birth, every human being with full auditory capabilities has approximately 15,000 hair cells per ear but this number decreases during lifetime.

 Inner Ear Hair Cell Regeneration

-Co-founder Albert Edge and co-workers at the MEEI have studied the molecular pathways and triggers that regenerate inner ear hair cells.
-This research suggests that it may be possible to develop therapies that regenerate hair cells stop hearing loss progress or to restore a level of hearing.
+Co-founder Albert Edge and co-workers at the MEEI and numerous other research groups have studied the molecular pathways and triggers that regenerate inner ear hair cells.
+This research suggests that it may be possible to develop therapies for human patients that regenerate hair cells stop hearing loss progress or to restore a level of hearing.

-Based on the benefits of cochlear implants, as well as ongoing preclinical research, we believe that regeneration of a small number of hair cells will have a significant positive impact on hearing capability.
+Based on the benefits of cochlear implants, as well as Albert Edge’s preclinical research in mice, we believe that regeneration of a small number of hair cells will have a significant positive impact on hearing capability.